TheRainTrain/QuickSortVisualiser/README.md

 ## Running
-After you build, just go into the target directory and run the jar file, either with `java -jar QuickSortVisualiser-1.0.0-SNAPSHOT.jar` or by double-clicking it if you've set up your operating system to open jar files that way.
+After you build, just go into the target directory and run the jar file, either with `java -jar QuickSortVisualiser-1.0.0-SNAPSHOT.jar` or by double-clicking it if you've set up your operating system to open .jar files that way.

 ## Conclusion
 This was fun.
 You can edit the parameters to the